Expanding cone and applications to homogeneous dynamics: Introduction

 It follows from the structure theory of parabolic subgroups of $H$ that $H_b^+$ is the unipotent radical of a parabolic subgroup containing $P$ and there are only finitely many of them.
 Although given a parabolic subgroup $P_0\ge P$ there might be many choices of $\{b_t\}$ such that the unipotent radical of $P_0$ is equal to $H_b^+$, different choices will only affect the exponent $\delta$ in Theorem \ref{thm;effective}.

 Theorem \ref{thm;effective} generalizes Kleinbock-Margulis \cite[Theorem 1.3]{km12} and Kleinbock-Shi-Weiss \cite[Theorem 1.2]{ksw}.
 Here we briefly explain the ideas involved in the proof which is due to Kleinbock-Margulis \cite{km12}.
-We chop $U$-slice into pieces of $H_{b}^+$-slices and for most $H_b^+$-slices which is not far away in the cusp we use thickening method and spectral gap to get a rate.
-Using the assumption that $a_i\in A_U^+$ we can apply quantitative nonescape of mass in Theorem \ref{thm;general} to control effectively the total pieces of $H_b^+$-slices possibly far away in the cusp.
+We chop the $U$-slice into pieces of $H_{b}^+$-slices and for most $H_b^+$-slices which are not far away in the cusp we use the thickening method and spectral gap to get a rate.
+Using the assumption that $a_i\in A_U^+$ we can apply the quantitative nonescape of mass in Theorem \ref{thm;general} to control effectively the total mass of pieces of $H_b^+$-slices possibly far away in the cusp.

-In a recent paper of Dabbs, Kelly and Li \cite{dkl}, it is noticed that when $k=1$ and $f$ is the characteristic function of a fundamental domain of a periodic orbit $Ux_1$, then there are still nontrivial estimates without assuming $H_b^+\le H_{a_1}^+$.
+In a recent paper of Dabbs, Kelly and Li \cite{dkl}, it is noticed that when $k=1$ and $f$ is the characteristic function of a fundamental domain of a periodic orbit $Ux_1$, then there are still nontrivial estimates without assuming $H_b^+\le H_{a_1}^+\cap U$.
 The following theorem generalizes \cite[Theorem 2]{dkl}. \begin{thm} Let the notation and assumptions be as in Theorem \ref{thm;effective}.
 We assume in addition that $U=H_b^+$.
-Then there exists $\delta=\delta(H, X, \{b_t \})>0$ with the following properties: for any compact subset $L$ of $X$ and any $\psi\in C_c^\infty (X)$, there exists $M=M(L, \psi)>0$ such that for any $x\in L$ with $Ux$ periodic and $a\in A_U^+$ one has
+Then there exists $\delta=\delta(H, X, \{b_t \})>0$ with the following properties: For any compact subset $L$ of $X$ and any $\psi\in \mathcal S(X) $, there exists $M=M(L, \psi)>0$ such that for any $x\in L$ with $Ux$ periodic and $a\in A_U^+$ one has

 where $F\subset U$ is a fundamental domain of the periodic orbit $Ux$ and